Hit or error? MLB official scorers work remotely thru virus

 So the scorers will render their rulings from the study or porch or kitchen table, the decision then debated by countless would-be official scorers also watching while safe at home.

-AP Sports Writers Noah Trister and Tom Withers and freelancer Doug Padilla contributed to this report.
+AP Sports Writers Noah Trister in Detroit and Tom Withers in Cleveland and freelancer Doug Padilla in Los Angeles contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports